ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 });
 ```

-This will just do all the operations on those two files, if we need to add another new file we can only append it to the array.
+This will just do all the operations on those two files, if we need to add another new file we need to only append it to the array.

-We can also update the watch task to watch changes inside any JavaScipt file and then run the `js` task, and also update the default task to include the `js` task as:
+We can also update the `watch` task to watch changes inside any JavaScipt file and then run the `js` task.

 ```js